andyoram/ballerina_report/README.md

 # ballerina_report
-Code from the O'Reilly Media report, Ballerina: A Language for Integrated Environments.
+This code was written by WSO2 staff for the O'Reilly Media report Ballerina: A Language for Integrated Environments, ISBN 9781492061151.
+The code is under copyright.
+Please see the report for details.